Anju Goel, MD, MPH, is a board-certified physician who specializes in public health, communicable disease, diabetes, and health policy.

 The available COVID-19 vaccines underwent extensive safety and regulatory processes.
 In order for the vaccines to receive FDA emergency use authorization, each clinical trial was subjected to review from a panel of scientists who are independent of Pfizer and Moderna.
 These scientists are members of data and safety monitoring boards (DSMB) that review clinical trials of drugs and vaccines.
 DSMBs have vetted drugs and vaccines for decades.

 The COVID-19 vaccine will be distributed in phases.
 The first phase prioritizes healthcare workers, residents of assisted living facilities, essential workers, older adults, and adults with certain medical conditions.
 Phase 1 distribution has already begun, and experts believe it may run until April, May, or June 2021.
 Phase 2 will prioritize schools, correctional facilities, homeless shelters, and more.
 Phase 3 will include children and young adults.
+Ultimately, state and county health departments determine who is eligible to currently receive the COVID-19 vaccine, so eligibility may vary.

 Public health officials say to expect largely mild side effects.
 You may feel pain and redness at the injection site, fatigue, a headache, joint and muscle aches, and/or a fever.
 New reports suggest if you have a history of severe vaccine reactions, you may experience a similar reaction if you get the Pfizer COVID-19 vaccine.
 A very rare symptom may include a temporary weakness or paralysis of the facial muscles called Bell’s Palsy.